-At the end of World War II, unlike a lot of aircraft built for the military which were moth-balled or cut up, the D-18 continued in production with new versions as technology and needs advanced.
+At the end of World War II, unlike a lot of aircraft built for the military which was moth-balled or cut up, the D-18 continued in production with new versions as technology and needs advanced.
 The AT trainers continued to be produced with new features and many modifications for many new uses.

 In 1951-1955 time frame about 900 USAF older D-18 models were re-manufactured to D-18S models which at the time was current.
 The USN had many of it’s older aircraft remanufactured and redesigned SNB-5 and SNB-5P.

 The Beech D-18 was used extensively by Air America during the Vietnam War.
-Most of Air America’s aircraft were standard C-45, but 12 of them were re modified to what they called Conrad Ten-Two which had increased performance and load capability.
+Most of Air America’s aircraft were standard C-45, but 12 of them were re-modified to what they called Conrad Ten-Two which had increased performance and load capability.

 The numerical name was to designate their maximum takeoff weight of 10,200 lbs.
-The aircraft were powered by Garrett AirResearch TFE-331 turboprop engines.
-The C-45 flew in the USAFF until 1963, USN flew their SBN models until 1972 the United States Army (USA) continued use C-45 after USAF separation in 1947 until 1976.
+The aircraft was powered by Garrett AirResearch TFE-331 turboprop engines.
+The C-45 flew in the USAFF until 1963, USN flew their SBN models until 1972 the United States Army (USA) continued to use C-45 after USAF separation in 1947 until 1976.

 Examples of D-18 Variants:

-- Model 18A had 2 pilots, seven or eight passengers using Wright R760E radials of 320hp with a MTOW (max take off weight) of 6,700 lbs.
+- Model 18A had 2 pilots, seven or eight passengers using Wright R760E radials of 320hp with a MTOW (max takeoff weight) of 6,700 lbs.

 - Model 18D had 2 pilots, nine passengers with Jacobs L-6 radials of 33o hp and an MTOW 7,200lbs

-- Model 18R had 2 pilots, nine passengers with Pratt and Whitney R 985-A1 radial with dual-stage blower rated at 450hp
+- Model 18R had 2 pilots, nine passengers with Pratt and Whitney R 985-A1 radial with a dual-stage blower rated at 450hp

 Where you can see the Beechcraft Model 18 (All Variants)